 Did you know that there are plants that repel mosquitoes naturally?

-Mosquito bites can be incredibly uncomfortable and even dangerous if they transmit diseases, so protecting yourself from these pesky insects is important.
+Mosquito bites can be incredibly uncomfortable and even dangerous if they transmit diseases, so it’s important to protect yourself from these pesky insects.

 1. Lavender